pdsullivan/blog/_posts/2015-02-11-codeship-parallel-cli.markdown

 ##ParallelCLI

 I was recently given access to a new feature from [Codeship](http://www.codeship.com), called [**ParallelCLI**](https://codeship.com/features/parallelci).
 ParallelCLI lets you run tests in parallel to reduce the overall time that is spent during a build running tests.
+Basically, I think its pretty cool :), so here is a little overview about it.

 <div class="row ">